jckantor/ESTM60203/README.md

 Syllabus
 =========

-*ESTM 60203: Introduction to Applied Operations Research* is a 1.5 credit, 14 class session introduction to selected concepts and analytical tools of Operations Research with broad application in business and process operations.
+*ESTM 60203: Introduction to Applied Operations Research* is a 1.5 credit, 14 class session introduction to selected concepts and analytical tools of Operations Research with broad application in business.

 ### 0. Getting Started ###